rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

     END HelloWorld.
 ```

-While this is longer than a Python "hello world" program it is much shorter than I remember writing in Java and about the same number of lines as in C. `BEGIN` and `END` are similar to our opening and closing curly braces in C and the module is the basic unit of source code in Oberon. `IMPORT` includes the module `Out` (modules are similar to a included library in C) for sending values to the console (stdout in POSIX).
-One thing to note, Oberon language(s) are case sensitive.
-All language terms are capitalized.
+While this is longer than a Python "hello world" program it is much shorter than I remember writing in Java and about the same number of lines as in C. `BEGIN` and `END` are similar to C's opening and closing curly braces.
+The module is the basic unit of source code in Oberon. `IMPORT` includes the module `Out` (modules let you re-use code, in C the closest thing would be to include a library) for sending values to the console (stdout in POSIX).
+Another thing to note is Oberon is case sensitive and all built in language terms are capitalized.
 This makes it easy to distinguish between source code written in Oberon versus the Oberon language itself.

 The `Out` module includes methods for displaying various data types native
 to Oberon.
 There is a corresponding `In` for receiving input as well as
 some additional modules provided with our chosen compiler implementation.

 Modules in Oberon can include a module wide initialization block.
 The
-`BEGIN` through `END HelloWorld.` are an initialization block.
+`BEGIN` through `END HelloWorld.` is an initialization block.
 This is
 similar to C or Go's "main" function for our POSIX environment.

 ### OBNC